KalebRaymond/Golf-Instructions/GolfInstructions.md

 # Introduction
+Did your boss just ask you to take some clients out on the links?
+Are you worried of making a fool of yourself out on the course?
 Below are the instructions for playing a hole of golf.
 No prior golf knowledge is required.
 # Theory
 Hitting the ball towards the flag located on the green in minimal shots is the goal.
 # Warnings ![Caution Image](caution.png)